 1904.02(h) Office Actions and Responses

-A priority action may be issued as a first Office action in a §66(a) application.
-However, an examiner’s amendment or a combined examiner’s amendment/priority action (see TMEP §§707 et seq., 708.05) may not be issued as a first Office action because the IB will not accept such amendments.
-Examiner’s amendments and combined examiner’s amendments/priority actions may be issued as second and subsequent actions if authorized by the applicant, someone with legal authority to bind the applicant (e.g., a corporate officer or general partner of a partnership), or a practitioner authorized to practice before the USPTO pursuant to 37 C.F.R. §11.14 (“qualified practitioner”).
+A priority action or suspension notice may be issued as a first Office action in a §66(a) application.
+An examiner’s amendment or a combined examiner’s amendment/priority action ( see TMEP §§707 et seq., 708.05) may not be issued as a first Office action because the IB will not accept such amendments.
+However, under certain circumstances, a no-call examiner’s amendment may be issued in a first Office action to remove certain parenthetical wording from an identification of goods/services if the application is otherwise in condition for approval for publication.
+See TMEP §1904.02(c) regarding opinion language of the International Bureau.
+In addition, examiner’s amendments and combined examiner’s amendments/priority actions may be issued as second and subsequent actions if authorized by the applicant, someone with legal authority to bind the applicant (e.g., a corporate officer or general partner of a partnership), or a practitioner authorized to practice before the USPTO pursuant to 37 C.F.R. §11.14 ("qualified practitioner").
 See TMEP §§602 et seq. regarding persons who are authorized to represent applicants, registrants, and parties to proceedings before the USPTO.

 The USPTO will send second and subsequent Office actions directly to the applicant, at the correspondence address set forth in the request for extension of protection to the United States, or to the correspondence address provided in a subsequent communication filed in the USPTO.
 See TMEP §§609.01(a) and 1904.02(i) regarding correspondence in §66(a) applications.